 \section{Conclusions and Discusions}

-In this work, we addressed the challenging problem of spectral inference for parametric non-selfadjoint Steklov eigenvalue problems.
-We proposed the Deep Eigenspace Network (DEN), a specialized architecture that advances the standard Fourier Neural Operator framework through improvements in mesh adaptability, optimal basis selection in the frequency domain, and explicit cross-mode interactions.

-To overcome the inherent discontinuity of individual eigenfunctions caused by spectral crossings and non-selfadjointness, our methodology shifts from direct eigenfunction regression to invariant subspace learning.
-By predicting the stable eigensubspace spanned by the target cluster and subsequently employing the Rayleigh-Ritz procedure, we robustly recover the eigenvalues and eigenfunctions with high fidelity.
+In this work, we considered the spectral inference for parametric non-self-adjoint eigenvalue problems.
+We proposed DEN, an architecture focusing on mesh adaptability, optimal basis selection in the frequency domain, and explicit cross-mode interactions.
+To overcome the discontinuity of individual eigenfunctions caused by spectral crossings and non-self-adjointness, we propose subspace learning other than direct eigenfunction regression.
+By predicting the eigenspace associated to the target eigenvalues and subsequently employing the Rayleigh-Ritz procedure, we robustly recover the eigenvalues and eigenfunctions with high fidelity.

-Theoretically, we established the well-posedness of this learning framework.
-We proved that for the considered spectral range (the first $k=12$ eigenvalues), a uniform contour exists such that the resolvent remains bounded for all admissible parameters.
-Building on this uniform stability, we proved the Lipschitz continuous dependence of the eigensubspace on the parameters and derived explicit upper bounds for the eigenvalue reconstruction error.
-Numerically, our experiments demonstrate that DEN achieves exceptional accuracy in subspace prediction.
-Furthermore, the method exhibits strong zero-shot generalization capabilities across different mesh resolutions, validating its discretization-independent nature.
+For a specified spectral range (e.g., the first $k=12$ eigenvalues), we prove that a contour exists such that the resolvent remains bounded for admissible parameters.
+In addition, we show that the Lipschitz continuous dependence of the eigenspace on the parameters and derive explicit upper bounds for the eigenvalue prediction error.
+Numerical experiments demonstrate that DEN achieves exceptional accuracy in eigenspace prediction.
 These results characterize DEN as a fast, accurate, and flexible surrogate solver.
-Furthermore, we empirically examined the impact of the wavenumber $k$ on the model's performance.
-Our results indicate that the proposed method yields highly accurate predictions in the low-wavenumber limit.
-Moreover, even in high-wavenumber regimes where spectral instability increases, we demonstrated that satisfactory reconstruction fidelity can be effectively preserved by employing a subspace embedding strategy to accommodate the expanded spectral content.
+A study of the impact of the wavenumber $k$ on the model's performance is carried out, indicating that the proposed method yields highly accurate predictions for small wavenumbers.
+For larger wavenumbers with increasing spectral instability, satisfactory prediction fidelity is preserved by employing a subspace embedding strategy to accommodate the expanded spectral content.

-The proposed framework holds significant promise for downstream applications, including the construction of enrichment basis functions for Generalized Finite Element Methods (GFEM), Model Order Reduction (MOR) for large-scale PDE systems, and accelerating forward solvers in inverse scattering problems.
+The proposed framework holds significant promise for downstream applications, including the construction of enrichment basis functions for Generalized Finite Element Methods (GFEM), Model Order Reduction (MOR) for large-scale PDE systems, and fast forward solvers for inverse spectral problems.